 In earlier sections of the tutorial you successfully built and deployed a web application to the cloud.
-The application makes use of a number of CenturyLink Cloud Platform products to provide a document management and review system.
+The application makes use of a number of CenturyLink Platform products to provide a document management and review system.
 CenturyLink Object Storage catalogs the documents, while document metadata and user credentials are stored in CenturyLink Orchestrate.
 The application is deployed to, and hosted from, CenturyLink AppFog.

 Here are the links to the other tutorials:

 - Part 1 - Store and Authenticate User Credentials

 - Part 2 - Build a Document Storage System

 - Part 3 - Include Powerful Search Capabilities

 - Part 4 - Add a Customized PDF Viewer and Comment System

 This is the last part in the series, so we will discuss future directions you can take with your web application.
 Some of these directions include integrating further cloud services, while others are best practices for web application development.

 Building a robust web application is a useful skill, and the next step in mastering web development.
 Your document reader is a good start, but it will benefit from improvements that we didn't have space to cover in the previous tutorials.
 Here are a few suggestions for enhancing and improving your application by simply integrating other CenturyLink Cloud capabilities.

 Currently, your application allows anyone to create an account.
 While this works for systems with unlimited resources, you may want to restrict yours to a limited set of users.
 The limitation can be done by IP address, or perhaps by creating a separate administration section where only certain users can create new accounts.